 You do not need to have a Twitch account to watch the stream, but if you would like to post comments or questions via the chat (see below), then you do need to be signed in.
 To create an account, go to Twitch, click on "Sign Up", and follow the instructions.
 Make sure you also verify your email address as part of the registration procedure (otherwise you cannot use the chat).

 You might also want to think a bit ahead of time how you will arrange your desktop while following the course.
 You will want to have both your browser (for following the live stream) and R/RStudio open at the same time and ideally put them side-by-side (otherwise, you will have to switch back and forth between these windows, which will become tedious rather quickly).
 So, unless you have a large monitor, two computers/monitors (i.e., one for the stream, one for R/RStudio) would be ideal.

-Just as an idea, you could also consider following the course together with other people as a group and set up a computer/projector to show the stream, while everybody can work on their own computer/laptop to follow along (scratch that; this is not a good idea at the moment).
+Just as an idea, you could also consider following the course together with other people as a group and set up a computer/projector to show the stream, while everybody can work on their own computer/laptop to follow along.

 Usually, I teach courses 'in person' and there are various benefits from being in the same room as the course participants.
 For one thing, if I see a lot of confused faces, it tells me to slow down or reexplain things.
 The chat will have to replace this form of communication.
 If something is unclear, just let me know via the chat.

 If possible, I will also be happy to answer 'but how do I do this or that?' type questions (assuming they relate to what is being covered in the course at that moment).
 However, if there are too many questions of this type at the same time, the chat will become unusable, so please consider carefully whether it is appropriate to ask such questions at particular moments.